Kintyre/ksconf/docs/source/cmd_promote.rst

         Various attributes of the *SOURCE* and *TARGET* files are captured at startup and compared again before any changes are written to disk.
         This reduces the possibility of a race-condition on a live Splunk system.
         This mostly impacts interactive mode because the session lasts longer.
-        If this a concern, only run promote commands when Splunk is offline.
+        If this a concern, run promote only when Splunk is offline.

     Same file check
-        Any attempts to promote content from a file to itself are prevented.
+        Attempts to promote content from a file to itself are prevented.
         While logically no one would want to do this, in practice having a clear error message saves time and confusion.

     Base name check